xxou617/bios731_hw1_ou/README.md

 - Simulate Data: Generate datasets tailored to the scenario’s parameters using `get_simdata()`.
-- Fit Linear Model: Fit a linear regression model to estimate the treatment effect.
+- Fit Model: Fit a regression model to estimate the treatment effect.
 - Compute CIs: Use one of the three CI methods: `standard_wald()`, `boot_quantile()` or `boot_t()`.
 Meanwhile, use `toc` and `tic` to calculate the computation time.